The Charred Garden Design

 Suburban Garden Redesign in Cork City

-This beautiful suburban project in Cork City involved a complete redesign of both the front and back gardens, transforming the property into a cohesive, high-end outdoor space.
-As a bespoke landscape &garden design studio working across Cork City, our aim was to create a garden that feels immersive, elegant, and deeply connected to its surroundings.
-The result is a refined yet naturalistic garden design that enhances kerb appeal at the front while delivering a private, lush retreat to the rear.
+This beautiful suburban project in Cork City involved a complete redesign of both the front and back gardens, transforming the property into a cohesive, wonderful outdoor space for my clients to enjoy.
+Good garden design can be both practical and beautiful and this appllied in this design in particular- as the front garden needed to be redesigned to provide more parking, be mindful of drainage and still be naturalistic with regard to planting design.
+The back garden needed to be a place to socialise, connect with nature and while still retaining the shed for storage.
+The result is a refined yet naturalistic garden design that elevates the property at the front while delivering a private, lush retreat to the rear.

 The Charm of Mixing Materials